 As we head out of summer and into fall, I'm imagining a version of this made with ripe pears for a cool weather variation.
 Whatever version you try, I hope you love this GF galette as much as we do!

 *Thanks for reading!
 For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this stone fruit galette, I’d love to see!
+And if you make this gluten-free stone fruit galette, I’d love to see!
 Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*

 Gluten-Free Stone Fruit Galette with HoneyPrint Recipe Pin Recipe